Birmingham Product Liability Attorney

 Some products have been found to contain defects in their design, manufacture or distribution, and have caused injuries or deaths:

 - Car, trucks, motorcycles

 - Construction materials

 - Household products, fixtures and furnishings

 - Nursery products

 Modern parents have thousands of products to choose from to help them in caring for their young children.
-Products are marketed to parents that are designed to keep children, safe, comfortable, and entertained.
-But many of these products have done the opposite, and have caused varying degrees of harm to the children they were designed for; some have died as a result.
+Products are marketed to parents that are designed to keep children safe, comfortable and entertained.
+But many of these products have done the opposite and caused varying degrees of harm to the children they were designed for; some have died as a result.

 Children are especially vulnerable to dangerous products.
-According to the U.S. Consumer Product Safety Commission (CPSC), more than 74,000 children younger under the age of five were treated in hospital emergency rooms for nursery product injuries in 2020.
+According to the U.S. Consumer Product Safety Commission (CPSC), more than 79,000 children under the age of five were treated in emergency rooms for nursery product injuries in 2020.
 Sadly, nine children lost their lives in 2020 due to defective toys alone.
 Contact our Birmingham wrongful death lawyers if you have lost a loved one due to a defective product.

 The CPSC lists the types of nursery products that have caused a large majority of infant and toddler deaths:

 - Bassinets and cradles